fresh-joey/100-days-of-devops-by-kodekloud/day7.md

   ssh-keygen -t rsa -b 4096 -C tony
   ```
 - Using the -C flag when generating the keys ensures that the key can be easily identified with the tag, which could be an email or username.
-- Copy keys to server
+- Copy keys to the server
   ```console
   ssh-copy-id user@server-ip
   ```